gpantaone-glitch/kubernetes-under-the-hood/module-02-controllers/pods-vs-controllers.md

 ### Minimal theory context

+What are control loops?

+Control loops are systems that automatically regulate a process by continuously comparing what is happening to what should be happening, then making adjustments to reduce the difference.
+They’re fundamental in engineering, biology, economics, and everyday technology.

 Kubernetes is built around control loops.
 Desired state lives in controllers, not in the objects they create.

 A Pod created directly expresses no ongoing intent.
 It is a one-time request, not a contract.
 Once the request is satisfied, Kubernetes has nothing left to enforce.